danielWatson3141/PortableAndroidTest/Linux/README.txt

 before hitting the back button and returning to the main screen to repeat the process for the three cities

 This allows us to profile the scrolling behavriour, but also how the app behaves while making http requests.

+Resetting the phone

+To undo the settings we enabled for this demo, open Settings->Developer Options and there is an option to disable them all at the top.
+Remember to return your security settings to their previous state as well.